How to Use MailChimp with WordPress

 Why You Should Build an Email List

-There are several reasons for starting an email list.
+There are several reasons for starting an email list using a tool like Mailchimp for your WordPress audience.
 First, it’s an excellent form of direct communication that you have complete control over.
 Unlike social media accounts, you have all the say in how your content appears.
 When it comes to channels like Facebook and Twitter, you never know when swift changes or legal adjustments may drastically change your content.

 Another reason to build an email list is that it’s a great way to establish communication with anyone who is not a frequent social media user.
 If you have a lot of customers who just don’t use Instagram or Facebook, establishing an email list and newsletter can be an effective way to keep them up-to-date.